guru6910/Interview.md/Devops/Question.md

 15. what is rebase and merge command.
 16. what is commit in github.
+    - A commit is a sanpshoot of project state at a specific point in time.
+    - Each commit id has a unique id, so you can find the specific commit latter.

 A commit is a snapshot of your project’s files at a specific point in time.
 When you make a commit in GitHub, it records what changes were made and by whom